Earle L. Reynolds: Activism

 After these attempts to sail to China, the Japanese government passed a new immigration law cracking down on "undesirable aliens" (1970) and Reynolds was expelled from his adopted country of 13 years.
 He and his wife sailed to San Francisco and settled in Ben Lomond, California.
-He taught Peace Studies at the University of California at Santa Cruz and at Cabrillo College while Akie earned an MA in Peace Studies from Antioch College and worked as a career counselor at UCSC, specializing in peace-making careers and in placing students in overseas jobs.
+He taught Peace Studies at the University of California, Santa Cruz and at Cabrillo College while Akie earned an MA in Peace Studies from Antioch College and worked as a career counselor at UCSC, specializing in peace-making careers and in placing students in overseas jobs.
 His seminar class founded the Peace Resource Center at Merrill College on the UCSC campus in 1975 but it became a casualty of financial cutbacks in the 1980s.
 Over a two-week period in 1981, 1900 activists were arrested at Diablo Canyon Power Plant.
 It was the largest arrest in the history of the U.S. anti-nuclear movement and against nuclear weapons research.
 Reynolds was one of those arrested.

 In a 1986 interview, Earle commented on his life work: "I've been a kind of a renegade scientist.
 As soon as I stepped over the boundaries, as soon as my findings became politically sensitive, I lost my credibility as a scientist.
 Now a scientist will stand on a podium and say what I was saying 30 years ago.
 I'm like a voice in the wilderness that finally begins to hear answering voices."